-Thank you for choosing an ElectroMaax "Cruiser" marine high-output alternator.
+Thank you for choosing an ElectroMaax "Cruiser" Super high-output marine alternator.

 ElectroMaax's line of reliable and robust high output marine alternators, the Cruiser combines ultimate performance with simplicity.
 We purposely engineered these Cruiser alternators to give your batteries the maximum amperage when your engine needs it the most, when it is at idle.
 This enables you to put substantial amounts of energy (amps) into your batteries while minimizing engine run time, fuel consumption, pollutants and noise.

 Every Cruiser alternator meets or exceeds CSA, USCG, ISO, CE and SAE ignition protection standards.
 They are all extremely straight forward to install onto most marine engines, without modifying your engines mounts.
-We demonstrate the performance of each Cruiser alternator by individually testing them on our State of the Art equipment, which provides a detailed performance printout.
+We demonstrate the performance of each Cruiser alternator by individually testing them on our State-of-the-Art equipment.

-When used in conjunction with the ElectroMaax "E-MAAX Smart" regulator, your new ElectroMaax alternator can provide even greater efficiency when charging deep-cycle flooded, standard flooded, gel, AGM, Optima LiFePO 4, Firefly and other marine battery technologies.
+When used in conjunction with the ElectroMaax smart exterior regulators, your new Cruiser alternator can provide even greater efficiency when charging LiFePO4, Firefly, deep-cycle flooded, standard flooded, gel, AGM, Optima and other marine battery technologies.

-The E-MAAX Smart Exterior regulator will guide your alternator through a charging program that's tailored to provide your batteries with the best care possible.
+All our smart regulators will guide your alternator through a charging program that's tailored to provide your batteries with the best care possible.